pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-12-kerkyra-santa-maria-di-leuca-across-the-adriatic.md

 The swell was building a bit once we entered the Adriatic Sea.
 Andreas was writing an email to his class on the laptop, soon had to run outside and lost his breakfast in our wake.
 There's something about staring at a screen that doesn't agree with sailing.

 Suddenly I felt a light zephyr on my face.
 "Aha!", I yelled, "there it is!".
-I rushed forward to deploy the spinnaker, which pleased me so mightily two days before.
+I rushed forward to deploy the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}, which pleased me so mightily two days before.
 At once, the wind fell again and was barely enough to support the weight of the sail.
 I rolled the spinnaker in again, grumbling.
 Every sailor is a manic-depressive when it comes to the wind.

 But lo and behold!
 10 minutes later, the wind came back, for good this time.
-I changed the spi for the Code D. We were sailing too close to windward to make the spi work anyway.
+I changed the {{% explain "spi" "short for spinnaker" %}} for the {{% explain "Code D" "a large light sail that is used when the wind comes _from the side_ your boat" %}}.
+We were sailing too close to windward to make the spi work anyway.

 We raised the sails just in time to get priority over vessels on engine.
 We were out of charter boat territory and back into big ship territory.
 As usual, they didn't answer our calls but changed their course just in time to keep from running us over.

 {{< image src="IMG_7314.jpg" alt="Big ship territory" ratio="3x2" >}}

 The wind freshened and turned very gradually, in the right direction as I expected from the grib prediction.
+Quite amazing.
+Until now, the winds had never followed the predictions.
 We turned slowly with the wind.
 There was nothing to do except change course a few degrees every now an then.

-Once the wind speed went over 15 knots regularly, we furled the Code D and unfurled the genua.
+Once the wind speed went over 15 knots regularly, we furled the Code D and unfurled the {{% explain "genua" "the front sail" %}}.
 But something was clearly wrong.
 The lower part of the genua was flapping freely in the wind.
 Not good.
 A shackle had become undone.
 We furled it again immediately.
 I loosened the halyard, hung onto the genua with my full weight and could move it down just enough to install a new shackle.
 Then we were on our way again.

 We made it to Italy in record time.
 Vite & Rêves was doing over 8 knots the whole way.
 In the windless beginning of the day, Navionics estimated the trip would take us between 2 days and 10 hours and infinite days.
 When I turned on the engine, our ETA became 23:00.
 With the sails up, we arrived at 17:00.